Yelfive/md-notes/Linux/crontab.md

 crontab -e
 ```

+After running the command, you will get the following format

 ```text
 # inside crontab
 *   *   *   *   * command
 分  时  日  月   周 command
 ```

+Individually it means

 - `minute` 0~59
 - `hour` 0~23